 » Best hotels in Beyoğlu

-Another hotspot for travellers is the Beyoglu area.
+Another hotspot for travelers is the Beyoglu area.
 I love it!
-This is where we stayed in Istanbul on our second and third trip.
+This is where we stayed in Istanbul on our second and third trips.
 If you fancy a lively place you should book your hotel there.
-Close enough to all the tourist attractions (you can use tram, metro and boat to reach most of the sites), surrounded by street food, local shops and with a buzzy nightlife.
-It´s the type of all in one package!
+Close enough to all the tourist attractions (you can use tram, metro, and boat to reach most of the sites), surrounded by street food, local shops and with a buzzy nightlife.
+It’s the type of all in one package!

 Karaköy is definitely not the prettiest area (the buildings are old or in construction) but worth the visit.
-I know we are not talking about what to do in Istanbul yet, but one of the places you must visit is the Julius Meinl Coffee Shop in Karaköy.
+I know we are not talking about what to do in Istanbul yet, but one of the places you must visit is the Karabatak Cafe in Karaköy.
 Enjoy a gourmet cappuccino while watching the fashion Turks pass by.

 One stone way from Taksim Square, this place is full of bars, clubs and restaurants.
-It´s not the cheapest part of the neighbourhood, however budget travellers would definitely save some money on food and leisure there, if you can find places for all tastes and pockets.
+It’s not the cheapest part of the neighborhood, however, budget travelers would definitely save some money on food and leisure there, if you can find places for all tastes and pockets.

 My suggestion for nice hotels in Istanbul – Beyoglu is: